rhpandit11/Data-Theory/Hadoop/fundamentals.md

+**Hadoop:** Apache Hadoop is a framework which provides us various services or tools to store and process Big Data.
+It helps in analyzing Big Data and making business decisions out of it, which can’t be done efficiently and effectively using traditional systems.

 **Distributed FileSystem**: filesystem that allow store data in multiple machines or nodes in a cluster and allow multiple users to access data.

 **HDFS:** In hadoop framework HDFS is the primary data storage system.